ctn-waterloo/website/ctn_waterloo/content/people/xuan-choo.md

 engagement system (similar in concept to laser tag), and this is coupled with a real-time location and status tracking system.

+For my Master's project, I designed a spiking neuron model that modelled human serial working memory that replicated typical human recall behaviours like primacy and recency (remembering items at the start and end of a list better than the middle of the list).

+Between my Master's and PhD programs, I worked on integrating various models built by other members of the lab into one gigantic model called Spaun.

 ## My Research Interests

 I have a rather wide set of research interests.